 - To explore their own faith and discover new ways to serve God and neighbor.

 The Department of Biblical and Religious Studies offers small classes, one-on-one advising, discussion groups, and informal meetings in professors’ offices and homes to facilitate in-depth conversations, careful directions and life-long friendships.

 All department faculty hold doctoral degrees in their field and many have seminary degrees and serve in local churches and ministries.

-The biblical studies major may be easily combined with most other majors in Howard College of Arts and Sciences, or with a fast-track program in Cumberland School of Law or the master of social work degree in the School of Public Health.
+The major may be easily combined with most other majors in Howard College of Arts and Sciences, or with a fast-track program in Cumberland School of Law or the master of social work degree in the School of Public Health.

 Through internships, directed research, challenging courses, and hands-on advising, Samford biblical studies majors sharpen their skills and knowledge in religious studies and ministry.
 They have the opportunity to preach weekly through Samford Sunday and develop research skills in independent studies.
 Students graduate prepared to be leaders in today’s complex religious world.